giovannellilab/ena-submission/README.md

 Visit [ENA experiemnt object](https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html#create-the-run-and-experiment-xml) for more information

 ### Run object
-The third object is represented by the RUN. this object is strictly related to its experiment and contains infromation solely related to your files (yes your TESSORO ).
+The third object is represented by the RUN. this object is strictly related to its experiment and contains infromation solely related to your files.
 This contains actual file namings wioth their computed checksum!
 Visit [ENA run object](https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html#create-the-run-and-experiment-xml) for more information

 In general, you first register your biological samples enriched with all the information possible